Probation Period Dilemma: Do I Need to Serve Notice if I Haven't Gotten a Confirmation Letter?

 manjeeta16

-According to me, you may switch to another job as you are not confirmed as a permanent employee in your company yet.
+Hi, according to me, you may switch to another job as you are not confirmed as a permanent employee in your company yet.
 Also, you have all the rights to share your feedback after the probation period.
-In case of a lack of communication, I would suggest you communicate to your boss regarding your willingness to leave the job.
+In case of a lack of communication, I would suggest you communicate with your boss regarding your willingness to leave the job.
 I don't think that you are bound to serve.

 manjeeta16